 If treatment fails

 Recovery from MDS is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal disease.
+If the MDS cannot be cured or controlled, the disease may be called advanced or terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss .